Overlord-Runt/notes/docs/english/Common Module/Practice responses/text5.md

-## Discuss how the cover criques the nature of modern human behaviour
+## Discuss how the cover criques the nature of modern human interactions

+The cover critques mdern human interactions through the use of an hyperbole in